calixt88/calixt88/README.md

 - 👨‍🎓 I'm a Software Engineering Student at Milwaukee School of Engineering
 - 🤖 I’m actively Learning to Write Video Game Scripts in java using the Dreambot Framework.
-- 🔗 I’m Currently a Software Engineering Intern at ITW.
+- 🔗 I’m Currently a Software Engineering Intern at Miller Electric.
 - ⚡ 2022 Goal: Create 5 Meaningful Projects.

 ### How to Connect with me: